UBC-MOAD/docs/python_packaging/pkg_structure.rst

 specifically for running the package's unit test suite, and the :command:`sphinx linkcheck` command.
 It is primarily used by GitHub Actions workflows that are run whenever commits are pushed to GitHub.
-Please see the ref:`PkgGitHubActionsWorkflows` section.
+Please see the :ref:`PkgGitHubActionsWorkflows` section.

 .. _RequirementsTxtFile: